The Fool of the World and the Flying Ship: Synopsis

 Upon their arrival, the Lord Chamberlain, Nicolai's advisor, presumes them to be thieves and convinces the Tsar to have them tested harshly.
 The group soon find themselves instructed to consume a large banquet, leaving no scraps and leftovers.
 Mrs. Forester delights in this, eating everything, much to the surprise of the others.
-Annoyed at their success, the Lord Chamberlain feigns goodwill to the group and offers to let them bathe in the Tsar's bath house.
-However, he secretly orders the workers to lock them in and boil them alive.
+Annoyed at their success, the Lord Chamberlain feigns goodwill to the group and offers to let them bathe in the Tsar's bath house, but secretly orders the workers to lock them in and boil them alive.
 Farmer, who avoids being trapped inside, uses his straw to save the lives of the others.

 The next day, whilst awaiting a new task, Alexeya disguises herself as a servant to meet Pieter, who falls in love with her.
-Eventually, the Lord Chamberlain challenges the group to bring back a bottle of silver-water from a lake far away, with Pieter instructed to place it in Nicolai's hand by noon - giving the party only five minutes.
+Eventually, the Lord Chamberlain challenges the group to bring back a bottle of silver-water from a lake far away, with Pieter instructed to place it in Nicolai's hand by noon, giving the party only five minutes.
 Lightning agrees to get the water, but falls asleep, prompting Listener and Sharpshooter to awaken him before time is up.
 Pieter manages to complete the task, but foolishly believes Alexeya is a servant, not the Tsar's daughter.
 Insulted, Nicolai has him imprisoned, and his friends banished from the palace.

 Determined to rescue Pieter, Forester instructs the others to plant his saplings around the Tsar's palace that night which quickly grows into a vast army.
 Upon seeing this in the morning, a worried Nicolai finds himself approached by Sharpshooter and the others, who demands Pieter be released and married to Alexeya, and that all of them are allowed to serve the Tsar.
 Through Alexeya's encouragement, the Tsar agrees, who punishes the Lord Chamberlain for his cruelty to the others.
 Following their wedding, Nicolai prepares to enjoy his new flying ship, only for Pieter and Alexeya to smile as the old man arrives to fly off with it.